GamehoundProductions/blog-entries/blog/building-a-simple-blog-engine.md

 I've been thinking about creating a simple blog engine for my website for some time now.
 Didn't want to use existing platforms like Wordpress, because I would not have enough "behind the scene" control over it (including the visuals).
-Plus, I just like to build things every now and then for now justifiably reason.
+Plus, I just like to build things every now and then for no justifiably reason.

 There are couple of options for the backend api or blogging frameworks available today: [Gatsby](https://www.gatsbyjs.com/), [ButterCMS](https://buttercms.com/), [Wordpress](https://wordpress.com/) (and [Wordpress API](https://developer.wordpress.org/rest-api/) in particular).
 This all seemed interesting, but they have monthly fees, that I'm not currently willing to pay for.